boomlinde/pocketacid/README.md

 If a savedir is not supplied, a default location appropriate for the OS will be used (via [`SDL_GetPrefPath`](https://wiki.libsdl.org/SDL2/SDL_GetPrefPath)).
-This is where the configuration and workspace will be saved.
+This is where the configuration and project files will be saved.

 ## Acknowledgement